nocejo/trev/README.md

 ```
 specifies that the spanish localization must be used instead of the hard wired default eng-USA.

-Any number of blanks or tabs can be used before, after or between the three tokens 'review.name.parameter', '=' and 'value'; but if in 'value' blanks are desired to appear at the beginning or at the end ot the string, like in:
+Any number of blanks or tabs can be used before, after or between the three tokens 'review.name.parameter', '=' and 'value'; but if in 'value' blanks are desired to appear at the beginning or at the end of the string, like in:
 ```
 review.wp5*.upper        = '           **THIS IS IMPORTANT**'
 ```